inpsyde/multilingual-press/src/readme.txt

 10. New user settings for the sitewide _Backend Language_ and the _Language Redirect_.
 11. New _Language Switcher_ widget.
 12. Frontend view of a post showing both the _Quicklinks_ and the _Language Switcher_ widget.
+13. MultilingualPress is recommended by WP Engine as a solution for multilingual websites.

 == Changelog ==